What is Reason?

 - The focus is on editing and formatting content rather than crafting and troubleshooting html code.

 - Many things are taken care of for you:

 What are the organizing principles of Reason?

-- Carleton's web presence is broken up into multiple sites; each site has its own contents.
+- Carleton's web presence is broken up into hundreds of separate websites; each site has its own contents.
 A site, then, is like a basket.

 - Within each site, there are several kinds of items you can manage.
 These are like the contents of the basket.
 Depending on the site, these may include:

 - …and more!